CartoDB/carto-vl/docs/guides/12-add-widgets-advanced.md

 </div>
 You can explore this step [here](/developers/carto-vl/examples/maps/guides/add-widgets-advanced/step-5.html)

 But, what if we are using a `top` expression?
-How should we tell the bar chart which color do we need and to display only the five top categories?
+How can we tell the bar chart which colors we need to display only the five top categories?
 The answer is that we should use the **same operation** in the ramp and in the histogram.
-If we use the `top` in the histogram, then we have to use the `top` in the ramp as well.
+If we use `top` in the histogram, then we have to use `top` in the ramp as well:

 ```js
 const viz = new carto.Viz(`